 1. If you can buy it outright

 If you have the cash, it’s really best to just buy it.
-Rent-to-own prices can sometimes mean paying double (or even triple) the original price.
-That $500 sofa might cost you $1,200 by the time you’re done renting to own it.
-That’s like buying it twice (and then some).
+Depending on how long you do it, rent-to-own can sometimes mean paying double the original price over the lifetime of the lease.
+That $1000 sofa might cost you $2,000 or more by the time you’re done renting to own it.

 Rent-to-own shops usually stock practical, budget-friendly stuff—not fancy designer pieces.
 If you’ve got a Pinterest board full of $2,000 armoires, you probably won’t find what you’re looking for in an RTO catalog.